Carrie Underwood And Kelly Clarkson Throw Serious Shade On Twitter After Being Compared

 Carrie Underwood and Kelly Clarkson are throwing out a whole lot of shade on social media – but it’s certainly not at each other.
-Just Jared reported that the two American Idol winners actually showed off their love for each other in a recent Twitter exchange, but hit back with some shade at a poll pitting the two against each other.
+Just Jared reported that the two American Idol winners actually showed off their love for each other in a recent Twitter exchange, but they hit back with some shade at a poll pitting the two against each other.

-As the two most successful American Idol contestants of all time, the two are often pitted against each other and compared, but Kelly was having none of it after she spotted a poll asking fans to vote for their favourite winner to crown the “Most Iconic American Idol Winner.”
+As the two most successful American Idol contestants of all time, the singers are often pitted against each other and compared.
+However, Kelly was having none of it after she spotted a poll asking fans to vote for their favorite winner to crown the “Most Iconic American Idol Winner.”

-Per Just Jared, Clarkson was first to lash out on Twitter, slamming the site which encouraged fans to decide between her and Underwood.
+According to Just Jared, Clarkson was first to lash out on Twitter, slamming the site which encouraged fans to decide between her and Underwood.

 “I think we’re both winning in life and pretty blessed!”
 Kelly hit back alongside a link to the controversial poll, throwing out some serious shade at the site.
 “Singers, mamas, CEO’s….”

-She then added a winking emoji with its tongue sticking out, a winking emoji, and the peace emoji. “#AmbitiousBlondes go ahead @carrieunderwood.”
+She then added a winking emoji with its tongue sticking out, a winking emoji, and the peace emoji.

 Carrie then responded to Kelly’s tweet on her own account, showing her support for her fellow American Idol star while slamming the site for pitting two strong females against one another.

 “Whatever, girl, I voted for you!”
-Underwood responded to The Voice star with a kissing emoji.
+Underwood responded to the Voice star with a kissing emoji.
 “But seriously, I do wish more publications would just celebrate women’s success without pitting them against each other…”

 Carrie continued showing off her love for her fellow singer and mom Clarkson, writing, “Just my thoughts…anyway… Love ya’!
 Hope you’re well!”